-- Predominantly industrial area, but with limited opportunities for transitional or service-oriented uses that complement the primary adjacent industrial areas - Potential for urban-style open floorplan housing in redeveloping areas - Focus on the quality of access management throughout Maple Road
+- Predominantly industrial area, but with limited opportunities for transitional or service-oriented uses that complement the primary adjacent industrial areas - Potential for urban-style open floorplan housing in redeveloping areas - Focus on the quality of access management throughout Maple Road buffer between the Corridor and the industrial uses located in the immediate area.
 Uses designed to support the workforce in the area may also be appropriate.
 Local commercial or small, mixed-use developments having a combination of such uses could greatly improve the character and image of this area.
 Such amenities would also help smaller, local industrial uses to recruit the best workforce.